xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-data-binding-source.md

 Values in the matrix may be scalar numbers, character scalars or vectors, or nested vectors, but each column in the matrix must be uniform.

-The result `R` is a specific type that is created dynamically and assigned a unique name of the form `Dyalog.Data.DyalogCollectionNotifyHandler`1[Dyalog.Data.DataBoundRow_nnnnnnnn]`.
-This is suitable for binding to a WPF property that requires  an `IEnumerable` implementation, such as the  ItemsSource property of the `DataGrid`.
+The result `R` is a specific type that is created dynamically and assigned a unique name of the form Dyalog.Data.DyalogCollectionNotifyHandler`1[Dyalog.Data.DataBoundRow_nnnnnnnn].
+This is suitable for binding to a WPF property that requires  an IEnumerable implementation, such as the  ItemsSource property of the DataGrid.

 #### Example

-`mat` is a matrix of numbers and is bound with default property/column names `Column1`, `Column2`, ... `Column10` and the default data type of System.Object.
+`mat` is a matrix of numbers and is bound with default property/column names `Column1`, `Column2`, ... `Column10` and the default data type of `System.Object`.

 ```apl
       mat←?20 10⍴100